oplS17projects/Image-To-Sketch-Posterizing/DUY_TRUONG.md

     ))
 ```
-## 4. Extract RGB value from 24 bits number using car and cdr
+## 4. Extract RGB value from 24 bits number and using car and cdr to get the value of RGB

 * Discussion: For this function I used the knowledge about car and cdr which I learned in OPL class to implement this function.
 We get 24 bits number and convert to format (255 red green blue). and Using this one to edit the value.